 - H2S is used to bleach wood pulp in the paper production process.

-- It is also used to remove lignin from the pulp, improving the final product's quality.
+- It also removes lignin from the pulp, improving the final product's quality.

 - H2S is also used to control pulp and paper production's pH levels.